Myapi314/DataStructuresTutorials/3-trees.md

 * Able to display the books in order and reversed by year.

 With this project we will have three distinct classes- BinarySearchTree, Node, and Book.
 Our BST is made up of nodes, and the data stored in our nodes is made up of a book.
 The book will keep track of the title, author and year published.
-## Problem to Solve: Sorting Books II
+## VII.Problem to Solve: Sorting Books II
 For this problem, we will build off of our example with books and try sorting on a different attribute such as title.

 Sorting Books Requirements: